willmendesneto/generator-reactor/README.md

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+Running `npm test` will run the unit tests with karma.
 Tests are written using [Jasmine](http://jasmine.github.io/) by default.

 ## Further Information